 At another place, Victory Point a huge amount of discarded equipment was found, winter clothing, four heavy stoves with other metal items such as barrel hoops, a wooden block from the ships rigging, navigational gear, a medicine cabinet, and an enormous amount of winter clothing, though the notable absence of any food or even empty food tins.

 There were more questions than answers, why had the sledge contained so many frivolous items while the equipment at Victory Point was far more useful but left behind?
 Why was there so little food, the expedition had been equipped with easily enough tinned food to last to 1848 and beyond even if it hadn't been eked out with game caught during the summer months.
-The fact that so much useful equipment had been left undisturbed implied that any food had not been taken Eskimos.
+The fact that so much useful equipment had been left undisturbed implied that any food had not been taken Inuit.

 North of Victory Point three cairns were found, the first, after three miles had an empty canister, the second had nothing at all, the next one was surrounded by the remnants of three small tents and some other scraps.
 A piece of folded paper was found tucked into the rocks of the cairn but was blank, two broken corked bottles were found, if they had contained messages they had long since blown away.